Special Operations Teams

 Joint Agency In-Water Strike Team (JAWS)

-As the city is essentially surrounded by water on 3 sides, the Panama City Fire Department must be prepared the unique challenges created by this type of local geography.
-Panama City sits along approximately 75 miles of shoreline, has 2 city-owned Marinas, several private marinas, a deep water port, and numerous other docking facilities, many with limited or restricted access potential for a maritime and aquatic incidents requires our firefighters to be well trained in personal water safety and water rescue.
+As the city is essentially surrounded by water on three sides, the Panama City Fire Department must be prepared for the unique challenges created by this type of local geography.
+Panama City sits along approximately 75 miles of shoreline, has two city-owned Marinas, several private marinas, a deep water port, and numerous other docking facilities, many with limited or restricted access.
+The potential for maritime and aquatic incidents requires our firefighters to be well trained in personal water safety and water rescue.

 Urban Search and Rescue (USAR)